Application Submission Procedures

 The job requirement says the candidate has to have strong technical skills.
 What specific technical skills are you referring to?

 - In external consulting, “technical skills” generally refers to demonstrating an ability to conduct research.
 Specifically, we are looking for applicants who have a strong background in research methods and have some experience conducting research (e.g., as part of a research team, independent project, applied project, thesis).
 Strong applicants demonstrate that they are capable of basic research activities, such as writing literature reviews, collecting data, analyzing data, working as part of a team, managing their time, and showing initiative.
-We don’t expect internship applicants to have an IT background or experience conducting all of the types of research that we conduct.
+We don’t expect internship applicants to have experience conducting all of the types of research that we conduct.
 Interns will get hands-on experience during the internship by contributing to our applied projects.

 What are the characteristics of a strong application package?

 - Our internship is extremely competitive (often with a ratio of 40- 70 applicants per position), so we use stringent criteria to narrow down our list of candidates to a manageable number for the interview stage of the selection process.
-We offer the following suggestions based on strong applications we received in the past.
+We offer the following suggestions based on strong applications we have received in the past.

 - Prepare your materials in an organized and logical manner.